-- Clarify the evidence in the summary of experience - Confirm and validate the behaviours and how they have been demonstrated - Explore aspects of the work more fully including how it was carried out and the underpinning knowledge - Explore the practical application of knowledge, skills and behaviours - Give a Fail, Pass or Distinction grade in accordance with the grading criteria in the Grading Section on Page 12 to give the apprentice's professional discussion grade.
-The assessor will award a Pass grade if the apprentice meets all the pass criteria and a Distinction grade if the apprentice meets all the pass criteria and all the distinction criteria.
+- Clarify the evidence in the summary of experience - Confirm and validate the behaviours and how they have been demonstrated - Explore aspects of the work more fully including how it was carried out and the underpinning knowledge - Explore the practical application of knowledge, skills and behaviours - Give a Fail, Pass or Distinction grade in accordance with the grading criteria in the Grading Section to give the apprentice's professional discussion grade.
+The assessor will award a Pass grade if the apprentice meets all the pass criteria and a Distinction grade if the apprentice meets all the pass criteria.